-Halloween & Bonfire Night are an exciting time for lots of children, but it can prove challenging for children with Autism.
+Halloween & Bonfire Night are exciting events for lots of children, but they can prove challenging for children with Autism.
 Planning and making special preparations before these spooky events can help things seem a lot less stressful, helping you enjoy your night to the fullest.

 Here are some of our top sensory ideas to help you and your child enjoy this time of year.